anisadye-portfolio/Predicting-U.S.-Domestic-Flight-Delays/README.md

 # Flight Delay Prediction

 This project analyzes U.S. domestic flight data to predict both the likelihood and magnitude of flight delays using historical operational data.
+Developed as part of a University of Chicago Applied Data Science Machine Learning I course.

 ## Overview